Vardoge/synq-getting-started/README.md

-Welcome to Synq.fm's R&D team, This is your one stop shop for getting to know our system, tools, processes and technology better.
+Welcome to Synq.fm's R&D team, This is your one stop shop for getting to values, system, tools, processes and technology better.

 *NOTE : This workspace is always changing to reflect our latest practices and technologies*

+### Our Values

+ * __Team Mindset__ - collaborate together, no silos, no finger pointing, no blame culture.
+Also, have fun and enjoy each other's time once in a while.  *We succeed or fail together*

+ * __Execute Quickly, Improve constantly__ - Get things done quickly, and be vigilant about constant improvement.  *Don't be afraid of "failure"*

+ * __Care about your craft__ - Add tests as you see fit, care about quality and correctness, be consistent, follow standards.  *The little things matter*

 ### Development Philosphy